mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 To tell the [Task component](https://codesandbox.io/p/sandbox/mobx-state-tree-instead-of-reducer-and-context-8824l8?file=%2Fsrc%2FTaskList.tsx%3A27%2C19) what to expect in its props.

 You don't have to make any choices about the TypeScript design.
 Model out your state with MST, and we'll give you an opinionated set of TypeScript types back.
-You trade off some control for quicker development overall, much like the performance management.
+You trade off control for quicker development overall, much like the performance management tradeoffs.
+If you want good, sensible defaults for rapid development, choose MobX-State-Tree.

 ## Write Your Own Types for React Context/Reducer